thtsystems/open-visit/CONTRIBUTING.md

 - The database instance, running locally on `postgres://localhost:5432`
 - A web based instance og [pgAdmin](https://www.pgadmin.org/) that can be used to visualize and interact visually with the database, running locally on `http://localhost:5050`

-You can customize how you access both resources by creating an .env file on the root directory.
+You can customize how you access both resources by creating new values on an `.env` file on the root directory.
 Unless explicitly specified, the default values will be used.

 These are the default values: